RalXYZ/cc99/README.md

   int b = a; // lose information but allowed
   ~~~

-But in cc99, every basic type has a rank, and we deny **implicit type cast** from a lower rank to a higher rank.
+But in cc99, every basic type has a rank, and we deny **implicit type cast** from a high rank to a low rank.
 Here is the rank table:

 | Name                          | Rank |
 | ----------------------------- | ---- |